-Luxury Danish brand, Bang and Olufsen is distinguished by its striking designs as well as the hi-fi audio reproductions.
-Beoplay H9, the company’s newest flagship wireless headphones packs quite a punch of powerful features.
+The luxury Danish brand, Bang and Olufsen is distinguished by its striking designs as well as the hi-fi audio reproductions.
+Beoplay H9, the company’s newest flagship wireless headphones pack quite a punch of powerful features.
 And so, to unwrap all these features, we dedicated this article to the B&O Beoplay H9 Review.

 Featuring an impressive active noise cancellation, premium construction and materials, remarkable battery life, the brand’s signature sound, and the built-in Google Assistant, Beoplay H9 falls under the “$500 headphones” range.

 Maybe read: B&O Play by Bang & Olufsen Beoplay H4 Review

 The design of the H9 3rd Gen isn’t vastly different from the original H9i from B&O; the weight and size are the same with some minor changes to the ear cushions, offering more space for your lobes.
 There’s an added layer of padding in the headband in the latest model.

 In terms of wearability, Beoplay H9 provides superior comfort; there’s no unnecessary pinch felt on the ears, and there’s plenty of breathing space around the lugholes.
 In fact, the wide fit might be a bit too loose on some people’s heads.

 Without surprise, B&O Beoplay headphones daze with a choice of luxe materials and finishes.
 The real leather and aluminum combination looks sophisticated and elegant, as does the headband’s stitching.

 The former H9 featured a battery flap that looked out of place to a great extent, and the battery is entirely hidden in the third-gen H9.
 It’s no longer removable which also solves the issues with the exterior panel of the earcups falling off occasionally – an issue with the earlier H9i.
 It also means the battery life has been extended.